 We currently offer four different models of seven course lute.
 Two of these lutes, the Gerle and Venere, are tuned in G. The other two, a Frei and an own nine rib design, are for tuning in F# or F. All four models are suitable for carrying eight courses.

-Seven and eight course lutes are available starting at £1765 and £1780 respectively.
-See the price list for general comments on what features you can expect at the lowest price level for each type of instrument.
+Please see the price list for details on pricing.
 The decorative schemes described on this page are examples only and are not comprehensive.
 We have tried to offer examples reflective of both lutes near or at the base price, and lutes that have more costly decorative features.

 The seventh course made an appearance quite early in the sixteenth century but didn't become popular until around the last quarter of the century.
 The appearance of the eighth course probably followed not long after, although it cannot be said to have ever been so common.
 Like six course instruments they are now most often encountered tuned nominally in g with the top six courses arranged in the same intervallic relationships.
 Such instruments are considered to be very versatile as they are usable for most of the earlier repertoire as well as the music of the English renaissance period.
 However, both differences in construction and in stringing between these and six course lutes mean that they are very much two seperate instruments with distinct qualities.